fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 ---

+# Back to Japan

+It's been such a long time since my last post, and so much have happened.
+I moved to Tokyo in November 2014 and started working for Indeed Japan.
+I'm still kind of foreign to the dev community in Japan, so if you are also in Tokyo and you have some good tips about tech/startup event of anykind in Tokyo, drop me a message!

 # Reacting to another blog post

 Earlier this year, Jules Jacob wrote an awesome blog post titled [**Levenshtein automata can be simple and fast**](http://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html).
 While reading it, you might notice that it is kind of a rebuke against the convoluted language of the original paper : [Correction with Levenshtein-Automata](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.652) by Klaus Schulz and Stoyan Mihov.
 I read this paper, and I have to agree its style is rather abstract and opaque.